GeminiZweiTU/HelloWorldLab/README.md

-# This is the Lab 1 Assignment H.O.
+# This is the Lab 1 Assignment